scilus/nf-scil/README.md

 ## Contributing to the `nf-scil` project

 If you want to propose a new `module` to the repository, follow the guidelines in the [module creation](./docs/MODULE.md) documentation.
+The same goes for `subworkflows`, using [these guidelines](./docs/SUBWORKFLOWS.md) instead.
 We follow standards closely aligned with `nf-core`, with some exceptions on process atomicity and how test data is handled.
 Modules that don't abide to them won't be accepted and PR containing them will be closed automatically.

 ## Running tests